dave-prog/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## The numbers speak for themselves
 > A function that prints the numbers, from 0 to 9, followed by a new line.

+## 4. I believe in numbers and signs
+> A function that prints the numbers, from 0 to 9, followed by a new line.